Generic Name: itraconazole (IT-ra-KON-a-zole)

 Brand Name: Sporanox

 Use of itraconazole solution along with certain other medicines may increase the risk of their side effects.
 This may include serious and sometimes fatal heart problems (eg, irregular heartbeat).
-Do not take itraconazole solution if you are also taking cisapride, dofetilide, ergot alkaloids (eg, dihydroergotamine, ergotamine, methylergonovine), felodipine, levacetylmethadol (levomethadyl), lovastatin, methadone, oral midazolam, nisoldipine, pimozide, quinidine, simvastatin, or triazolam.
+Do not take itraconazole solution if you are also taking cisapride, disopyramide, dofetilide, dronedarone, eplerenone, ergot alkaloids (eg, dihydroergotamine, ergotamine, methylergonovine), felodipine, irinotecan, levacetylmethadol (levomethadyl), lovastatin, lurasidone, methadone, oral midazolam, nisoldipine, pimozide, quinidine, ranolazine, simvastatin, or triazolam.
+If you have kidney or liver problems, do not take itraconazole solution if you are also taking a medicine that contains colchicine.
+Check with your doctor or pharmacist if you are not sure if a medicine you take contains colchicine.

 Itraconazole solution is used for: